 How much discomfort will I feel?
 We hear this question a lot during initial consults (initial consults are free at Dickerson Orthodontics).

 The truest answer is that it varies from person to person.
 We know, we know…that’s not very helpful!
-But first and foremost, we’re here to give you the truth.
-We want you to be armed with what’s real so that you can make the very best decision for your smile.
+So here’s so more info.

-The force on your teeth from braces at the start of treatment can be more intense for some people than what you would feel with Invisalign at the same stage.
+The force on your teeth from braces when you’re beginning treatment can be more intense for some people than what you would feel with Invisalign at the same stage.
 Others find that Invisalign is a longer-lasting, though very minor, discomfort.